dbos-inc/dbos-docs/docs/api-reference/cloud-cli.md

 - `Port`: The connection port for the database instance.
 - `Status`: The current status of the database instance (available or unavailable).
 - `AdminUsername`: The administrator username for the database instance.

 ---

+### `npx dbos-cloud db reset-password`

+**Description:**
+This command resets your password for a Postgres database instance.

+**Parameters:**
+- `<database-instance-name>`: The name of the database instance to provision.
+- `-W, --password [string]`: Your new password for this database instance.
+If not provided, will be prompted on the command line.

+---